Introduction

 -

-Avoid over-tightening: Especially when tying around soft or hollow plastic items
+Avoid over-tightening around soft or hollow items.

 -